DiddiLeija/DiddiLeija.github.io/articles/article-04.md

 _(Sometimes, you will have to provide some options, but that's all)._

-Another point in favor of `nox` is the setup file it uses: a Python file named `noxfile.py`.
-It is simple and flexible, so you can implement `nox` on (almost) every Python project you want!
+Another point in favor of Nox is the setup file it uses: a Python file named `noxfile.py`.
+It is simple and flexible, so you can implement Nox on (almost) every Python project you want!

 ## Write a `noxfile.py`